 “With Dries, we had a nice relationship when I was there, but I did scare the shit out of him a lot,” he laughs.
 “I was bringing in research things that were a little bit outside of his usual references.
 I was like 'look at this S&M harness' and he’s like 'OK…”' I was really not the normal person in that office.”

-The Phipps Fall/Winter 2021 collection just landed at the Highsnobiety Shop.
+The PHIPPS Spring/Summer 2022 collection just landed at the Highsnobiety Shop.
 It blends the Americana references that Phipps has both grown up around (and has continued to adore and collect since) as well as the European influences that can be pinned to his impressive path of training in the fashion world.

-Scroll to shop more of the Phipps FW21 collection.
+Scroll to shop more of the PHIPPS SS22 collection.